apilayer/userstack/README.md

 # UserAgent API has been relaunched as userstack

 Great news!
 After months of work we're happy to announce that your long trusted UserAgent API product has been rebuilt completely, extended in functionality and relaunched under a new name - userstack.
-With multiple data updates per week, lightning-fast API responses, a series of new features and an overall better user experience we are making an effort to offer a new API platform to serve our loyal base of customers.
+With multiple data updates per week, lightning-fast API responses, a series of new features and an overall more intuitive user experience we are making an effort to offer a new, advanced API platform to better serve our loyal base of customers.

 ## Switch to the new API now